 A new project; A new goal; A new beginning.
 Yahoo!
 Sign me up!

 But, how do you stay motivated in the middle of the journey?
 Ugh!
 It’s not always easy.
 We lose track of our goals, our dreams, our reason for doing what we are doing.
-We lose focus, we are distracted or derailed, or we simply burn out.
+We lose focus, we get distracted or derailed, or we simply burnout.
 Sometimes we just want to quit.
 Why?
 What happened to our enthusiasm, our drive, our dream?
 Is it still there?
 Sometimes we even lose our ability to believe in ourselves.
 We lose confidence.
 Or, we may even wonder why we started “it” in the first place.

 Well, move over and start over.
 You may just need a little motivation, again!
 I always like to start with the end-in-mind to keep my dream alive.
 Remember the “why,” so you don’t lose focus.

 Here are some Sandy tips that have helped me in the middle of my journey.

 Always begin on your knees.
 In other words, ask God to go before you to make your path clear.
 Ask Him for discernment and clarity.
 He will keep you on track.
 He has a purpose for your life.
 If you are meant to accomplish the dream, He will give you the strength and confidence you need for the journey.

 Write your dreams down.
 Dreaming gets me excited!
 I’m filled with the awe and wonder of the, “What will be!”
 One way to keep your dream alive is to write it down in detail.
 This year I created a vision board.
 I still look at it and I love to show it to my friends.
 It’s my “Happy Board!”